-While you're at it, double check that the motor-side, white connectors on each axis are pushed all the way into the motor housing to ensure a good connection.
-If these connectors are sitting too loosely, then they can cause issues later on since the motor won't move as expected.
+While you're at it, double check that the motor cables are pushed all the way into the motor cable bundles to ensure a good connection.

 X-axis motor

 Properly seated DIP switches

 Looking at the underside of the control box, you should notice four red switch blocks on the circuit board through the slots in the steel (pictured).
 These are a way of toggling how the motors are controlled by their respective motor controllers, where the slots in the steel have been made wide enough so that you can reach in with a small flat head screwdriver or an allen key to adjust these switches without dissembling anything.